Jessycanoronha/frontend-test/README.md

 # Touch / frontend-test
----
-You need to develop a front-end code for a [product page](https://invis.io/3FDP5OKAP) of a fictional e-commerce website.
+You need to develop a front-end code for a [product page](https://invis.io/3FDP5OKAP) of a fashion e-commerce website.

 ## The Test
  - You will need to implement the solution (using HTML, CSS and JS)
  - Use a CSS Framework (Bootstrap, Foundation, Pure, etc.)